brethash/raspberium/readme.md

 ## Prerequisites
  * Requires [loldht](https://github.com/technion/lol_dht22) library for the DHT22 sensor.
 Make sure the script is installed at /usr/bin/loldht.
+ * Requires [The GPIO utility](https://projects.drogon.net/raspberry-pi/wiringpi/the-gpio-utility/) library to interact with the GPIO pins on the Raspberry Pi.

 ## Notes
  * Frontend template is based on: [AdminLTE Control Panel Template by Almsteed Studio](https://almsaeedstudio.com/)